 Filling in a bracket with your kids may be tedious when you’re trying to break down that tricky mid-major/blue chip match-up, but—thankfully—there are other ways to get that bracket completed.
 We’ve pulled together a few for you here to help guide those selections…

-- Mascot Appeal.
+- Mascot Appeal (click that link…it has dancing gif mascots).
 Not just for halftime entertainment, mascots can provide remarkable selection insight to your offspring.
 Sure, they could select South Dakota State, Wichita State, or St. Mary’s…but, c’mon the Jackrabbits, Shockers, and Gaels?!?
 Way more fun to let our mascot brethren guide selections.
-(Yeah, I don’t know what a Gael is either…and this year we’ve got two of ‘em.)
+(Yeah, I don’t know what a Bonnie is either…and this year also features the grammatically incorrect Lipscomb Bisons.)

 - Mascot Names.
 This is taking the virtues of the “Mascot Appeal” approach and going to a deeper level (read: get Google ready).
-With this extra Google-ing effort, you’ll be debating the merits of Puddles the Duck, Victor E. Viking, Rudy Flyer, and WuShock the, umm, bundle of wheat.
+With this extra Google-ing effort, you’ll be debating the merits of Sebastian the Ibis, Super Frog, True Grit, and WuShock the, umm, bundle of wheat.

 - The Color Palette.
 Our good collegiate institutions across the United States like to incorporate a variety of colors in their uniforms, so perhaps appealing to a more aesthetic side would serve your children well as they make their selections.
 Blue and Crimson vs. White and Red?

 - Geographic Inclinations.
 A final strategy might be to breakdown match-ups by individual states.
-All sorts of intriguing match-ups are available between Florida and Michigan.
-Kentucky 1 (Kentucky) and Kentucky 2 (Northern Kentucky).
+All sorts of intriguing match-ups are available between Rhode Island and Oklahoma.
+Texas 1 (Texas Tech) and Texas 2 (Stephen F. Austin).
 Again, some Google-ing is likely needed here, because Iona.

 If sticking with any one of these selection criteria feels too mundane for all 63 games, then mix it up by round.
 Never a bad idea to run with Mascot Appeal when working your Sweet Sixteen match-ups.